liuyujie714/TprParser/TprParser/README.md

 # Modify system pressure

-you can define a function do this work:
+Such as define a function to do this work:

 ```Python
 def Pressure(fname):